-- What are the goals of your internship that you have learned so far?
+•What are the goals of your internship that you have learned so far?
 Is this what you wanted to do for your internship?
 Why did you choose this internship over other possibilities?
 Writing these down will help you evaluate whether you are successful later.
-Take note of any changes over time.
+Note any changes over time.

 - What is, or what do you believe is, the formal purpose or role of the agency in which you are doing your internship?
 How does your role relate to that overall purpose?
 How do you feel about what your role is?
 Does it give you sufficient insight into the occupation or role that interests you?
 Again, note changes over time.

-- What kind of communication skills does your internship require?
+• What kinds of communication skills does your internship require?
 Are you comfortable with these?
 Explain.
 How are these similar to and/or different from what is required in school or from other jobs that you have had?